blikblum/wc-context/docs/lit-integration.md

 The `withContext` class mixin / decorator augments Lit components allowing to connect reactive properties to contexts as a consumer or a provider.

 > The Lit class mixin is exported by 'wc-context/lit.js'.
-Do not confuse with the generic class mixin exported by 'wc-context' root entry point.
+Do not confuse with the generic class mixin exported by 'wc-context/mixin.js'.

 ### Providing a context